tahoe-lafs/tahoe-lafs/docs/frontends/webapi.rst

  file is replaced with the data from the HTTP request body.
 For an immutable file, the "offset" parameter is not valid.

- When creating a new file, if "mutable=true" is in the query arguments, the operation will create a mutable file instead of an immutable one.
+ When creating a new file, you can control the type of file created by specifying a format= argument in the query string. format=mdmf creates an MDMF mutable file. format=sdmf creates an SDMF mutable file. format=chk creates an immutable file.
+The value of the format argument is case-insensitive.
+For compatibility with previous versions of Tahoe-LAFS, the webapi will also accept a mutable=true argument in the query string.
+If mutable=true is given, then the new file will be mutable, and its format will be the default mutable file format, as configured on the Tahoe-LAFS node hosting the webapi server.
+ Use of mutable=true is discouraged; new code should use format= instead of mutable=true.
+If neither format= nor mutable=true are given, the newly-created file will be immutable.

  This returns the file-cap of the resulting file.
 If a new file was created by this method, the HTTP response code (as dictated by rfc2616) will be set